Approximation of sheaves on algebraic stacks

 The rank does not behave so well for flat modules that are not finitely generated.
 If $A=\Z$ and $M=\Q$, then the rank of $M$ is not upper semicontinuous.
 The rank of projective modules is more well-behaved.

 \begin{lemma}[{Kaplansky~\cite{kaplansky_projective-modules}}] If $A$ is a local ring, then every projective $A$-module is free. \end{lemma}

-Thus, if $X$ is a (quasi-separated) algebraic stack and $\sF$ is a locally projective $\sO_X$-module, then \begin{enumerate} \item the rank of $\sF$ is constant on irreducible components of $X$; and \item if $X$ has a finite number of irreducible components (e.g., $X$ noetherian), then the rank is locally constant. \end{enumerate} Nevertheless, even if $M$ is projective and has finite rank, the rank need not be locally constant.
-Bass gives an example, due to Kaplansky, of a projective module of rank $\leq 1$ such that the locus where the module has rank $0$ is closed but not open~\cite[p.~31, (2)]{bass_big-projective}.
+Thus, if $X$ is a quasi-separated\footnote{This condition is necessary with the naive notion of irreducible components, cf.\ Example~\pref{E:disconnected}.} algebraic stack and $\sF$ is a locally projective $\sO_X$-module, then \begin{enumerate} \item the rank of $\sF$ is constant on irreducible components of $X$; and \item if $X$ has a finite number of irreducible components (e.g., $X$ noetherian), then the rank is locally constant. \end{enumerate} Nevertheless, even if $M$ is projective and has finite rank at every point, the rank need not be locally constant.
+Bass gives an example, due to Kaplansky, of a projective module of rank $\leq 1$ such that the locus where the module has rank~$0$ is closed but not open~\cite[p.~31, (2)]{bass_big-projective}.
+We now give a similar example. \begin{example} Let $k$ be an algebraically closed field and let $A=T(k[x])$ be the absolutely flat ring associated to the polynomial ring $k[x]$~\cite[Prop.~5]{olivier_sem_samuel}.
+Then $\Spec A$ is zero-dimensional and reduced and its underlying topological space is the one-point compactification of $k$ with its discrete topology.
+For every $\lambda \in k$, the corresponding quotient $A\surj \kappa(\lambda)=k$ is a locally free and finitely generated $A$-module, hence projective.
+The direct sum $M=\oplus_{\lambda\in k} \kappa(\lambda)$ is a projective $A$-module with rank $1$ over the open subset $k$ and rank $0$ over its complement, which consists of a single point $\xi$.

+The discrete additive group $G=(k,+)$ acts freely on $\Spec A$ and the quotient $X=\Spec A/G$ is an algebraic space consisting of two points $\{x,\xi\}$ where $x$ is open and $\xi$ is closed.
+Note that $X$ is not quasi-separated since the orbit of $x$ is not quasi-compact.
+The module $M$ descends to a locally projective $\sO_X$-module $\sF$ such that the rank over $x$ is one and the rank over $\xi$ is zero.
+The topological space $|X|$ is irreducible and hence the rank is not constant over irreducible components in the usual sense. \end{example}

 A flat module that has constant rank need not be so nice either as the following example shows.

-\begin{example} If $M\subseteq \Q$ is the $\Z$-submodule generated by $p^{-1}$ for every prime number $p$, then $M$ is flat of constant rank $1$ but neither projective nor finitely generated. \end{example}
+\begin{example} If $M\subseteq \Q$ is the $\Z$-submodule generated by all $p^{-1}$, for prime numbers $p$, then $M$ is flat of constant rank $1$ but neither projective nor finitely generated. \end{example}